Lusail: Entertainment City

 A designated entertainment district, Entertainment City will contain over 2,000 housing units, 11 hotels, and several theme parks, nightclubs, and shopping malls.
-Place Vendôme is a major mall being constructed in the city and will feature a canal that runs the length of the mall, an amusement park, and a cinema complex.
+Place Vendôme is a major mall in the city that incorporates a canal spanning the length of the facility, an amusement park, and a cinema complex.
 In regards to education, there will be one 10,000 m2 primary school here.

 Entertainment Island

 This district will play host to a large-scale museum in the future.

 Medical and Education District

 Most of Lusail's medical and education facilities will be based here.
 Furthermore, there will be a small amount of residences here.
 Much green space will be spread throughout the district.

 QatarEnergy District

 Serving Qatar's chief energy company QatarEnergy, this district will host the new headquarters of QP.
 Transport will be facilitated by the Lusail LRT and the adjacent Al Khor Coastal Road.